DragonSenses/Curiosity/Rust/ch-11/ch11-01-writing-tests.md

 Now that you've seen what the test results look like in different scenarios, let's look at some macros other than `panic!` that are useful in tests.

+## Testing Equality with the `assert_eq!` and `assert_ne!` Macros

+A common way to verify functionality is to test for equality between the result of the code under test and the value you expect the code to return.
+You could do this using the `assert!` macro and passing it an expression using the `==` operator.
+However, this is such a common test that the standard library provides a pair of macros—`assert_eq!` and `assert_ne!`—to perform this test more conveniently.
+These macros compare two arguments for equality or inequality, respectively.
+They'll also print the two values if the assertion fails, which makes it easier to see *why* the test failed; conversely, the `assert!` macro only indicates that it got a `false` value for the `==` expression, without printing the values that led to the `false` value.